wenbenz/wenbenz.github.io/README.md

 Take a look at the WIP build at https://wip.wenbinzhao.com

-Todo:
+Recently done:
-- [ ] Put all common variables in SCSS into one file
+- [x] Put all common variables in SCSS into one file
-- [ ] Break down/distribute monolithic SCSS file to smaller files
+- [x] Break down/distribute monolithic SCSS file to smaller files
 - [x] Break down pages into individual pages

 3.0 (Current WIP)